Kaja Foglio: Career

 Kaja, with Phil, founded Studio Foglio, LLC in 1995.
 The studio became the venue for her art prints, many of which have been produced as cards for Magic: The Gathering.
 Kaja Foglio co-writes and illustrates the webcomic Girl Genius with Phil Foglio.
 She coined the term "gaslamp fantasy" to describe its genre of 19th century ahistorical fantasy.

 She serves as the chief graphic designer and webmaster for the Studio Foglio and Airship Entertainment websites.
 Foglio also contributes to other projects, including providing the illustrations Barry Hughart's anthology of The Chronicles of Master Li and Number Ten Ox.

 In 2009 the Foglios and their colorist, Cheyenne Wright, won the first Hugo Award for Best Graphic Story, for Girl Genius, Volume 8: Agatha Heterodyne and the Chapel of Bones.
 In 2010, 2011 they won the Hugo Award for Best Graphic Story again.
 Having won the Hugo Award for Best Graphic Story for three years running, Kaja, Phil, and Cheyenne announced that, in order to show that the category was a "viable award", they refused nomination for the following year (2012).
+After the 2012 refusal, they were against finalists in 2013.